Group of diverse students walk and talk together.

 1. A student credit card may be one of the best types of credit cards for students with no credit history.

-2. Student cards have both drawbacks and benefits, like having lower credit limits but also offering perks and rewards.
+2. Student cards have drawbacks like lower credit limits but benefits like perks and rewards.

-3. Alternatives to a student card include getting a secured credit card or becoming an authorized user on someone else's card.
+3. You could also apply for a secured credit card or become an authorized user on someone else's card.

 Why should you use a student or secured card to help build your credit history?